jabbrwcky/selenium-api/README.md

 SELENIUM_MATCHERS=platform:platform,browserName:exact,version:rvm
 ```

-Any other capabilities may be specifed but will not be evaluated by the CapabilityMatcher.
+Any other capabilities may be specified but will not be evaluated by the CapabilityMatcher.
 Capabilities starting with
 an underscore (`_`) are considered to be grid-internal properties and will be generally exempt from matching.

 A specified value of `""`, `" "`, `"*"` or anything that translates to `null` will be considered as `ANY` value.

 #### Predefined Capability matchers